 If someone contacts you unsolicited offering tickets — whether by email, social media message, or text — treat it with extreme caution.
 Legitimate sellers do not need to cold-approach potential buyers.
 Report suspicious approaches to Action Fraud (the UK's national fraud reporting centre) and to the platform where the contact was made.

-Universal may introduce an official ticket resale platform, similar to systems used by major concert venues and sports teams.
 This would provide a safe, verified marketplace for second-hand tickets and significantly reduce the opportunities for fraud.

 If you believe you have been the victim of ticket fraud, report it immediately to Action Fraud on 0300 123 2040 or at actionfraud.police.uk.
 Also contact your bank or credit card provider to dispute the transaction — the sooner you act, the better your chances of recovering your money.
 Report the seller to the platform where you found them, and share your experience on social media to warn others.

-The excitement of Universal Bedford's opening will be immense, and scammers will be ready to exploit it.
+The excitement of Universal UK's opening will be immense, and scammers will be ready to exploit it.
 A little caution and common sense will ensure that your money goes to the right place and your tickets are waiting for you at the gate.